Validating Usability for a New Document Library

 Internal Feedback Survey Insights | 16 Responses

-"The library looks fairly straightforward and clear to navigate."
+"The library looks fairly straightforward and clear to navigate." - Internal Survey

-"I found it simple and relatively easy to navigate."
+"I found it simple and relatively easy to navigate." - Internal Survey

 "Not very pleasing to the eye in general.
-Looks very internally focused and not customer friendly.”
+Looks very internally focused and not customer friendly.” - Internal Survey

 Internal Feedback Survey | Identified User Pain Points

-The search feature often failed to find expected documents, frequently showing "No Results Found."
+Search Feature | The search function often failed to find expected documents, showing "No Results Found" even when relevant documents were available.

-Customers were confused that the region defaulted to NAM, despite their actual location.
-The region filter was too low on the page, making it hard to both find and update.
+Region Default Setting | Customers were confused by the default region being set to NAM, despite their actual location.
+Additionally, the region filter was placed too low on the page, making it difficult to find and update.

-Although the “Plant Location” filter was only relevant to “General Documents,” the column also displayed for “Product Specific Documents,” causing confusion.
+Plant Location Filter | The "Plant Location" filter, which was only relevant for "General Documents," also appeared for "Product Specific Documents," causing unnecessary confusion.

-Users found the download limit display unclear, thinking 0/50 meant they had 50 documents when in reality it meant that the user could only download 50 documents at a time.
+Download Limit Display | Users misunderstood the "0/50" download limit display, assuming it meant they had 50 documents available, when it actually indicated the maximum they could download at one time.

-Users disliked the "Load More" button at the bottom of the table.
+"Load More" Button | Users disliked the "Load More" button at the bottom of the table, finding it inefficient and disruptive to the user flow.

 Data Analysis (FullStory) | 30 Days

-Most of our users interacting were from North America.
+User Demographics | Most of our users interacting with the system were based in North America.

-Our top overall click was the “Load More” button at nearly 50% of users, The next top clicks included the apply button, language filter, checkbox, and preview option.
+Top Click | The "Load More" button was the most clicked element, with nearly 50% of users interacting with it.
+Other notable clicks included the Apply button, language filter, checkbox, and preview option.

-Our top overall dead click was the download button at 32% of users, followed by the download icon within the button, filter container, checkbox, and header area.
+Top Dead Click | The download button had the highest rate of dead clicks at 32% of users, followed by the download icon within the button, filter container, checkbox, and header area.

-The majority of users searched by a product family, material #, product keyword, or document type such as “ISO” or “SDS”.
+Search Behavior | The majority of users searched by product family, material number, product keyword, or document type (e.g., “ISO” or “SDS”).

-The majority of users clicked the Document Library directly from the dashboard, followed by either the PDP or Order Details.
+Access Points | Most users accessed the Document Library directly from the dashboard, followed by clicks from the Product Detail Page (PDP) or Order Details.

 Usability Interviews + SUS | Insights